Last updated on March 27th, 2023 at 08:21 pm

 Wrapping each piece in tissue paper and storing in a box is a great way to protect these vintage trees.

-If you place them in a box on top of each other without wrapping them ( which I have done ), they tend to stick together.
+If you place the trees in a box on top of each other without wrapping them ( which I have done ), they tend to stick together.

 Then when you try to remove them from storage, you can lose a few bristles in the process, by trying to pull them apart.